EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 echo The contents written were: $(cat ${TMP_FILE})
 ```

-The contents of the file is the lines between `cat <<EOF` and the second `EOF`
+The contents of the file is the line(s) between `cat <<EOF` on line 2 and the
-on its own line (the whole section is highlighted in yellow on this blog).
-Any
+second `EOF` on its own line, line 4 (`Hello, World!\n`).
+Any lines that comes
-lines that comes after the second `EOF` (the `echo` lines) are just a regular
+after the second `EOF` (the `echo` lines) are just a regular commands, not part
-commands, not part of the content of the file created.
-(Technically, HEREDOC
+of the content of the file created.
+(Technically, HEREDOC format allows any
-format allows any marker instead of `EOF` but this blog will always use `EOF` by
+marker instead of `EOF` but this blog will always use `EOF` by convention, which
-convention, which is mnemonic for `End Of File`.)
+is mnemonic for `End Of File`.)

 Note that the previous example rendered environment variables *before* writing
 the file.
-The file contains the *value* of the variable at the time of creation,
+The file contains the *value* of the variable as it was at the time of
-and discards the variable name.
-In order to write a shell script via HEREDOC,
+creation, and discards the variable name.
+In order to write a shell script via
-that contains variable *names* (not values), you need to disable this behaviour.
+HEREDOC, that contains variable *names* (not values), you need to disable this
+behaviour.
 To do this, you put quotes around the first `EOF` marker:

 ```bash
 TMP_FILE=$(mktemp --suffix .sh)